--600px.jpg)

 Which banks offer mortgages to Americans buying in the UK?

-Banks and building societies require slightly more information to provide a mortgage, but many lenders offer mortgages to Americans, providing they have a visa and typically a 25 per cent deposit and a link to the UK.
+Banks and building societies require slightly more information to provide a mortgage, but many lenders offer mortgages to Americans, provided they have a visa, typically a 25 per cent deposit, and a link to the UK.

-Aaron Strutt, product director at Trinity Financial, says: "Over the years, we have helped US Nationals buy properties in the UK but they need to have some form of link or credit footprint like a bank account or UK taxpaying company.
+Aaron Strutt, product director at Trinity Financial, says, "Over the years, we have helped US Nationals buy properties in England, but they need to have some link or credit footprint, like a bank account or be running a UK taxpaying company.
+A new job in London, for example, is also acceptable.

 "We recently arranged a mortgage for an American and Canadian couple paid in US Dollars.
 The primary earner worked for an American company and had been posted to the UK indefinitely on a working visa.
 The partner had a dependent visa."